simonfuhrmann/photo-xr/README.md

 stored media in a VR headset through the headset's browser.
 It is designed for simple, local-first usage:

-- start the web server on your local computer and point it to a directory with VR media (both photos and videos are supported),
+- start the PhotoXR web server on your local computer and point it to a directory with VR media (both photos and videos are supported),
 - open the browser on your VR headset and navigate to the web application provided by the web server.